superhawk610/multicast/README.md

 Once you've done this, log in to the [Cast Developer SDK Console](https://cast.google.com/u/1/publish/#/overview) and click **Add New Application**.
 Choose **Custom Receiver**, then name it `Multicast` and set the **Receiver Application URL** to `http://YOUR_LOCAL_IP:3944/landing`.
 Disable **Guest Mode** and then **Save**.

+**NOTE:** Make sure to use your LAN IP here (192.168.1.xx or similar), not your WAN/external IP.
+This should resolve to your server only within your local network.

 You now need to register your Chromecast devices as developer devices.
 For each device, locate the Serial Number (located on the back of the device and on the box), click **Add New Device**, and enter the Serial Number and a brief Description. (**NOTE**: This may take up to 15 minutes to take effect.
 Go grab a cup of coffee and then head back.)

 Installation is a snap with NPM.